Professor Barbara Nevins Taylor

 How to develop interviewing skills and use them effectively.

 The crafts of writing, reporting, shooting video or visuals, editing, and presenting a news story.

 How to work as part of a team and collaborate with others to produce and report news stories.

 In journalism deadlines count.
 You need to complete your work and assignments to meet every deadline.
 Please consult with me if you have a problem making a deadline.
 But remember, in life excuses can’t compete with excellent work.

 TESTS AND QUIZZES

 Because we plan to cover a great deal in a short amount of time, we’ll have a quiz or test at the beginning of every class.
-It will cover the historical information and the practical details from the texts.
+It will cover news, readings from the website and whatever I provide to the class.

-Your video work and writing assignments will get graded as tests and your final TV news package will serve as your final exam.
+Your video work and writing assignments will be graded as tests and your final TV news package will serve as your final exam.

 Writing 20 Percent

 Reporting, Shooting, Editing and Producing 20 Percent